-Plans to make microchipping of all dogs compulsory in the early 2000s met with strong resistance from farmers, who often have a number of working dogs.
-Stew Wadey, Waikato Federated Farmers senior vice-president, dressed in a dog costume to present an anti-microchipping petition at Parliament in 2006.
-As a result of the campaign, farm dogs were excluded from the law.
+Plans to make microchipping of all dogs compulsory in the early 2000s met with strong resistance from farmers, many of whom had a number of working dogs.
+Stew Wadey, Waikato Federated Farmers senior vice-president, dressed in costume to present an anti-microchipping petition at Parliament in 2006.
+As a result of the campaign, farm dogs were exempted from microchipping.

 Te whakamahi i tēnei tūemi